Main navigation | Main content

 * Physics II (PHYS 1302W) is a recommended prerequisite for Computer Science, other approved lab-based sciences may be substituted.
 Physics II (PHYS 1302W) is required for Computer Engineering

 Technical Grade Point Average

 Most successful applicants to the College of Science and Engineering have a 3.2 or higher technical grade point average (technical GPA).
-This GPA consists of courses in math, physics, and chemistry (beginning with equivalents to those listed above) as well as engineering, computer science and other technical courses.

 Current Twin Cities’ campus students will be considered for transfer admission based primarily on their grades earned at the Twin Cities campus.